v-exec/Visor/README.md

 The `img` attribute automatically searches in root folder called `images`.

-All `attributes` are optional, not including one (or many) in a slide definition is completely fine.
+All `attributes` are optional.
+Not including one (or many) in a slide definition is completely fine.

 ## Rules